T4-only meds like Synthroid do NOT work, exclaim many patients!

 I once tried NDT and it gave me problems!
 Why?

 You are here if anything went wrong.
 It wasn’t because NDT doesn’t work.
-It’s because you didn’t realize a few things.
+It’s because you didn’t realize a few things which need correction, and which NDT will reveal.
 Read the link carefully and find yourself.
-Because NDT works wonders!!
+Because NDT does wonders!!

 *** IMPORTANT NOTE: you need to have good cortisol and optimal iron levels for NDT to work well for you.
 And those on T4-only often end up with poor levels of each, thus making it important to look at these ahead of time.
 Because if you don’t have optimal levels of either or both, you can find yourself with reactions to the T3 in the form of heart issues, palps, anxiety, shakiness, etc due to the failure to get T3 to the cells well.
 Here is what patients have learned about what to look for in your iron and saliva cortisol labwork.

 Bottom line, no one can really decide what’s right for you, but there is plenty of reported patient experience and wisdom worth considering….